ChrHan/chrhan.github.io/README.md

 # GitHub Pages for ChrHan's Microblog

-This repo is a mirror for chrhan.github.io
+This repo is a source of Jekyll layout + config for https://chrhan.github.io